Petplan pet insurance terms and conditions explained

 - Other states not listed: View sample policy

-In the event of an annual deductible purchase, policyholders will receive an endorsement to the policy outlining that the deductible is annual, not per condition.
+In the event of a per condition deductible purchase, policyholders will receive an endorsement to the policy outlining that the deductible is per condition, not annual.
 Policyholders should refer to their specific terms and conditions located in the Account Portal for more details.

 To help explain some areas of the Petplan policy terms and conditions asked about most frequently, we break down our fine print below: